alexander-nitsche/TYPO3.CMS/typo3/sysext/impexp/Documentation/Introduction/Index.rst

 - Link: https://forge.typo3.org/issues/85430
 - Alex: find existing GUI elements and suggest / make scribble
 - Discussion: Merge tabs "Page Tree" and "Files" into "Configuration" to reduce tabbing?
+- Discussion: Import / Export: File formats of preset and dump files still state of the art?
-- Discussion: Export Preset: how to best visualize field "configuration" (if visualization for XML or JSON or YAML available, maybe switching from serialized object to that format is recommended?)
+   - How to best visualize TCA field "configuration"?
+If visualization for XML or JSON or YAML or FlexForm available, maybe switching from serialized object to that format is preferred?
+   - Is there any advantage of T3D over XML?
+If not, could we skip support?
+   - Is there any advantage of XML over JSON?
+Maybe having a scheme?
+If not, should we switch to the slim JSON format?
+- Discussion: Import / Export Preset: How to best support a user-friendly copy & paste / instant preset, e.g. User A -> User B: "Please export your TYPO3 instance with this preset snippet and paste in here the export .."
-- Discussion: Export Preset: how to best replace access field "public" by official TYPO3 Core access management
+- Discussion: Export Preset: How to best replace access field "public" by official TYPO3 Core access management
-- Discussion: Add CLI param "dry-run" for collecting stats on imports and exports?
 - Discussion: Wordings:
    - levels -> depth (see e.g. DeletedRecordsCommand)
    - pageId -> pid (see e.g. DeletedRecordsCommand)